wp-plugins/loading-page/readme.txt

 * Allows to choose a loading progress screen.
 * Allows to select the colors of the loading progress screen.
 * Allows to display or remove the text showing the loading percentage.
 * Lazy Loading feature allows to load faster and reduce the bandwidth consumption.
+(Pro version only)
 * Allows to select an image as a placeholder, to replace the real images during pre-loading.
+(Pro version only)

 **What is Lazy Loading?**